 3. Tomahawk Axe

 The lightweight and portability come at a price, though.
 You have to apply greater force to cut down woods, and it’s not suitable for splitting wood.
-These are also known as a camping axe.
+These are also known as camping axe.
 Hudson Bay ax is a famous Tomahawk axe.

 4. Broad Axe

-The broad splitting axes has a long and significant bit.
+The broad splitting axes have a long and significant bit.
 Woodworkers mainly use it for hewing logs into beams.
 You get a scalloped cut due to beveled bits on the size.
 It gives you a precise cut with smoother edges on the surface.

 5. Woodworking Axe